What is malaria?

 What is the treatment for malaria?

 Doctors can prescribe drugs to treat malaria.
 Treatment should begin as soon as possible, even if the disease is mild, to prevent complications and possible death.
 An untreated or inadequately treated person can carry the infection for many years depending on the Plasmodium type.
-Treatment usually depends on the type of malaria, where the disease was acquired, and patient factors, such as age and pregnancy status.
+Treatment usually depends on the type of malaria, where the disease was acquired, and patient factors like age and pregnancy status.

 How can malaria be prevented?

-The risk for acquiring malaria can be decreased by using mosquito repellents, bed nets, screens, and protective clothing when travelling or living in areas where malaria is present.
-Travelers to areas where malaria is found may also be advised to take anti-malaria medications to prevent the disease.
+The risk of acquiring malaria can be decreased by using mosquito repellents, bed nets, screens and protective clothing while travelling or living in areas where malaria is present.
+Travelers to areas where malaria is found might also be advised to take anti-malaria medications to prevent the disease.

 How can I get more information about malaria?